 From Consumer to Consumed

-In response to concerns about the ill effects of the 18th century’s Industrial Revolution romantic poet, William Blake, believed that once the energy of imagination is used effectively to realise the connection between man and nature, the individual gains freedom from the restrictive bonds of unimaginative thought.
-I think this view is more pertinent than ever with regards to the homogenising effects of present-day technology on the collective imagination.
+In response to concerns about the ill effects of the 18th century’s Industrial Revolution romantic poet, William Blake, believed that once the energy of imagination is used effectively to realise the connection between man and nature the individual gains freedom from the restrictive bonds of unimaginative thought.
+I think this view is more pertinent than ever with regard to the homogenising effects of present-day technology on the collective imagination.

 We are a far cry from the kind of creatively vibrant, and frequently rebellious, movements seen in the 20th century and I feel strongly that social media is having as much a detrimental effect on artistic freedom as it is on society in general.
-Nowadays, the arts and humanities strike me as increasingly bourgeois, largely as a result of being colonised by the ubiquitous banality of US cultural imperialism, facilitated by the absolute conformity to an online culture utterly devoid of ‘the energy of imagination,’ mediated through a mass addiction to Smartphones.
+Nowadays, the arts and humanities strike me as increasingly docile, largely as a result of being colonised by the ubiquitous banality of US cultural imperialism, facilitated by the absolute conformity to an online culture utterly devoid of ‘the energy of imagination,’ mediated through a mass addiction to Smartphones.
 I find it ironic how Big Tech has not only made society less democratic, it also seems to have precipitated an art scene that has increasingly become the sole province of the privileged; the end result being the pervasively generic, corporate climate in which we currently find ourselves.

-As someone from a low income background, who long held a romantic view that the arts were open to anyone irrespective of socio-economic status, I’m genuinely curious to know if it’s even possible to succeed as an artist or writer in this day and age without personally using any of the big four (YouTube, Facebook/Instagram, Twitter and Tik Tok).
+As someone from a low income background, who long held a romantic view that the arts were open to anyone irrespective of socio-economic status, I’m genuinely curious to know if it’s even possible to succeed as an artist or writer in this day and age without personally using any of the big four (YouTube, Facebook/Instagram, Twitter and TikTok).
 If not, then what does that say about the current state of society and the arts?
 Is Big Tech’s colonial takeover complete?
 Is the 21st century destined to embody a Post-resistance Era of predominantly vapid art by posh, virtue-signalling bores?
 Poking fun at Rick Astley, Bill Hicks once joked that music was going the way of ‘government-approved rock’ (I wonder what he’d make of the state of today’s music!).
 Is this really to be a century defined by establishment-approved arts?

 The Romantics were concerned with the outwardly destructive effects of industrialisation on the natural environment.
-This of course is still happening, as we lay waste to our lush rainforests, the lungs of the earth abundant with life, and pollute vast oceans so a minority of greedy people can make more profits while millions buy shit they don’t need, ignorant of the terrible burden this puts on our beautiful planet.
+This of course is still happening, as we lay waste to our lush rainforests, the lungs of the earth abundant with life, and pollute vast oceans so a minority of greedy people can increase their profits while millions buy shit they don’t need, ignorant of the terrible burden this puts on our beautiful planet.

 It’s incredible to think that, surrounded by billions upon billions of other stars and planets, after billions of years of evolution, we stand alone as a cosmic miracle and just look at what we do with it!

-Martha Gellhorn wrote ‘It would be a bitter cosmic joke if we destroy ourselves due to atrophy of the imagination.’
+Martha Gellhorn wrote: ‘It would be a bitter cosmic joke if we destroy ourselves due to atrophy of the imagination.’

 I hate social media.
 It is proving to be detrimental to the arts, democracy, health and freedom – basically everything that’s worth anything in this life.
 I loathe it with a passion.

 I briefly joined Twitter during the first and second lockdowns, quickly deleting it again each time.
-To be fair, I did not find myself on the receiving end of any vitriol (although I didn’t interact that much), I just found it depressing to observe the way many people behaved and wondered what the hell do all these idiots hope to achieve squealing at one another in such an infantile manner?
+To be fair, I did not find myself on the receiving end of any vitriol (although I didn’t interact that much), I just found it depressing to observe the way many people behaved and wondered what the hell do all those idiots hope to achieve squealing at one another in such an infantile manner?

-From what I can gather, Twitter and Facebook are places to be mean and spiteful; Instagram is where narcissists post innumerable selfies, while Tik Tok appears to be a Trojan horse invented by the Chinese for the sole purpose of laughing at neurotic American liberals bleating about their inane, first-world problems as society crumbles around them.
+From what I can gather, Twitter and Facebook are places to be mean and spiteful; Instagram is where narcissists post innumerable selfies, while TikTok appears to be a Trojan horse invented by the Chinese for the sole purpose of laughing at neurotic American liberals bleating about their inane, first-world problems as society crumbles around them.

 I am not interested in getting into the ins and outs of the ethics of sex work here but, for what it’s worth, it’s always struck me as something (mostly) women do out of desperation, or worse are trafficked and forced into it.
 I suppose it’s perfectly possible there are some sex workers out there who choose their profession and even enjoy their chosen career (to each their own).
 Nevertheless, I remain intrigued, in this instance, as to how this particular individual shows clear signs of what I have come to call ‘the Consumed.’